Gahbriehel/alx-react/README.md

-Introduction to mastery of React
+Introduction to mastery of React inline styling